 When a family member dies, it can change the lives of everyone around them.
 Facing the results of their death can be incredibly difficult, especially if the deceased was responsible for supporting their family, cared for young children, or was a close companion to their family members.
 The harms, both economic and intangible, can be extremely severe.

 If a member of your family was killed in an accident or died because of someone else’s negligence, contact Bay Harbor Islands wrongful death attorney Prosper Shaked today.
-The Law Offices of Prosper Shaked represent the survivors of victims of wrongful death and fatal accidents, and our lawyer helps these families fight for compensation for their loss.
-To set up a free legal consultation, call our law offices today at (305) 694-2676.
+Prosper Shaked Accident Injury Attorneys PA represent the survivors of victims of wrongful death and fatal accidents, and our lawyer helps these families fight for compensation for their loss.
+To set up a free legal consultation, call our office today at (305) 694-2676.

 Filing a Wrongful Death Lawsuit in Bay Harbor Islands

 Accidents can happen in many ways.
 Car crashes, negligent medical care, slip and fall injuries, and defective products can all cause debilitating injuries or even death in many cases.
 The surviving family of someone killed through wrongful death can bring a lawsuit for the damages they face because of the death.

 Under Florida Stat. § 768.16 and the following sections, the only people who can bring a lawsuit for a family member’s death are the spouse, kids, and parents of the deceased.
 However, other blood or adoptive family members can also bring the lawsuit if they are dependent upon the deceased, such as stepchildren, siblings, or cousins that the deceased cared for.